Interim Music Coordinator: (Oct 2022-)

 Catherine Pate is a lifelong Anglican and former church planter, Catherine has been journeying with AbbeyChurch since 2016 when she moved to Victoria from Winnipeg.
 This past summer she joined others in the community in making a more intentional commitment to walk as a Companion of Emmaus and to be guided by its Rule of prayer, presence, and simplicity.
 She is honoured to be asked to share more formally in the worship leadership, and to co-create music alongside the gifted and gracious musicians who lift us up each week in song.

 Caroline Allen grew up in Tacoma, WA, and has always been involved in music, both sacred and secular.
 She was formed in the musical tradition of the Episcopal Church, and brings with her a great love of traditional hymnody and plainsong chant, as well as classical training in voice and cello.
 She's been a part of various choirs in the Episcopal and Anglican Churches since her childhood, most recently singing with the Christ Church Cathedral since moving to Victoria in 2018 to pursue an MA in Linguistics at UVic.
-Caroline has found deep joy and kinship worshipping with Abbey Church for the last year and a half, and is overjoyed to be joining the team as Music Coordinator!

-Children's Ministry Coordinator:
+Children's Ministry Coordinators: